 You could link the required sample size back to the control frequency.
 For example, if the control operates daily / continuously, you may require the control owner to obtain twenty samples of the control from the last quarter.
 Whereas, if the control operates monthly, you might decide that three samples over the last twelve months is enough.
 Again, this will differ from organisation to organisation, and depend on the length of time you want to commit to control testing.

 If you are starting out on your control testing journey, we have created an Operating Effectiveness test template that may help you.
-You can download it by clicking here.
+You can contact us to request this.

 Control testing is very often missing from risk management programs, mainly because it can be viewed as very time consuming.
 We feel that by following the approach outlined above, you will be able to semi-automate your control testing program and turn it into a business as usual activity.
 By doing this you will be demonstrating to your board, regulators, and other stakeholders the robustness of your risk management program.